 On some platforms, this is all you need to do before you can start trading.
 However, many exchanges require additional information, including your full name, contact details and a valid form of photo ID, to satisfy KYC (know your customer) laws.
 You’ll need to provide those before you can buy any Binance Coin, and it’s also a good idea to enable two-factor authentication on your account for extra security.

-BNB is widely available on Canadian exchanges, which means you can deposit SGD to buy your BNB.
-Look for an exchange in the table above that offers your preferred payment method such as bank transfer, credit or debit card.
+BNB is widely available on Singapore exchanges, which means you can deposit SGD to buy your BNB.
+Look for an exchange in the table above that offers your preferred payment method such as bank transfer or credit/debit card.

 Navigate your way to the markets section on your chosen exchange, then search for the currency pairing you want, for example, SGD/BNB.

-Before finalizing your purchase, make sure you review the full details and total cost of the transaction.
+Before finalising your purchase, make sure you review the full details and total cost of the transaction.

 If you want to sell your BNB, go to your exchange wallet and look for the option to “Sell BNB”.
 Alternatively, you might need to go to the Markets tab and sell it for another currency such as SGD or BTC by placing a trade, and setting the price you want to sell it for.
 However, remember that as exchanges don’t list every potential currency pairing, it may not be possible to trade your BNB for the currency you want straight away.